*CLICK HERE TO DOWNLOAD A PDF VERSION OF THIS PAGE.

-To all new parents, here are some helpful hints and detailed medical information to assist you.
+To all new parents, here are some helpful hints and detailed medical information to assist you in caring for your newborn with Epidermolysis Bullosa (EB).

 Please contact debra of America's National Office with further questions or concerns.
 At present, there is no specific treatment for EB.
 Current therapy is directed toward the prevention of skin trauma, prevention of infection, and the treatment of complications.